isabella232/media-analytics.en-1/help/sdk-implement/track-av-playback/track-core/track-core-chromecast.md

     ADBMobile.media.trackPause();
     ```

+    **Pause Scenarios**

-    **Pause Scenarios -** Identify any scenario in which the Video Player will pause and make sure that `trackPause` is properly called.
+    Identify any scenario in which the Video Player will pause and make sure that `trackPause` is properly called.
 The following scenarios all require that your app call `trackPause()`:

     * The user explicitly hits pause in the app.
     * The player puts itself into the Pause state.